-2. Additionally, the UWG stipulates several legal consequences in case anyone performs an unfair commercial practice.
-Section 8 UWG determines elimination and injunctive relief (for competitors and qualified entities), section 9 UWG compensation for damage (only for competitors) and section 10 UWG confiscation of profits In case of unfair commercial practice or inacceptable harassment).
+Additionally, the UWG stipulates several legal consequences in case anyone performs an unfair commercial practice.
+Section 8 UWG determines elimination and injunctive relief (for competitors and qualified entities), section 9 UWG compensation for damage (only for competitors) and section 10 UWG confiscation of profits (in case of unfair commercial practice or inacceptable harassment).
 If these claims exist, they can be enforced at a competent court.

 However, section 12 UWG provides for a specific cease-and-desist procedure according to which parties entitled to assert a claim to cease and desist should warn the debtor prior to initiating court proceedings and should give him the opportunity to resolve the dispute by incurring the obligation to cease and desist subject to a reasonable contractual penalty.
 With regard to the jurisdiction as to subject-matter, the regional courts shall have exclusive jurisdiction over all civil law disputes where a claim is asserted by virtue of the UWG.
-With regard to the local jurisdiction, for court actions brought by virtue of the UWG jurisdiction shall lie with the court in whose districts the defendant has his or its commercial place of business or his independent professional place or business, or in the absence thereof, his or its place of residence.
-Moreover, for court actions brought by virtue of the UWG jurisdiction shall lie solely with the court in whose district the act was committed.
+With regard to the local jurisdiction, for court actions brought by virtue of the UWG jurisdiction shall lie with the court competent for districts where the defendant has his commercial place of business or his independent professional place or business, or in the absence thereof, his place of residence.

+Moreover, for court actions brought by virtue of the UWG, jurisdiction shall lie solely with the competent court for the district where the act was committed.